malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Rationale

 This section provides an account of why I believe the theory presented here is a good explanation of our experienced phenomena.
-The discussion is necessarily shallow in order to avoid this full article becoming too large.
+The discussion is necessarily shallow in order to avoid this article becoming too large.
 Links to further discussions are provided.

 If the theory is correct, then there is very little of our internal brain structure that we can observe directly.
 Thus there should be little that we can deduce about it.
 However, it turns out the model that I purport we operate on is much like the sort of 'abstraction layer' that is often used in software engineering; and it is well known within the software development field that every abstraction leaks internal details.
-So in practice we can deduce a lot through observations of the particular computational behaviours and edge cases that we experience, combined with the understanding from modern neuroscience.
+So in practice we can deduce a lot through observations of the particular computational behaviours and edge cases that we experience, combined with our understanding from modern neuroscience.

 ## The need for working memory
 tbd. diagram.

 Brain neurons exist in physical space and thus are subject to a simple physical law: they cannot be moved around easily.

-When a regions of neurons have developed a structure and learned firing pattern that produces useful computational capability, that computational capability might be useful for processing of data retrieved from arbitrary sources.
+Regions of neurons develop a structure and learn a firing pattern that produces useful computational capability.
+That computational capability might be useful for processing of data retrieved from arbitrary sources.
+It cannot be _moved_ to the different data sources, so there must be a data transfer channel from each source to the processing region.

 Those sources might include long term memory.
 As memory becomes larger, it becomes inefficient to provide direct access from the computational region to the whole of memory - the data transfer channel could become physically very wide.
 Furthermore, as the brain evolves greater computational dexterity, it ends up with multiple regions with specialised capabilities.
-Direct access between those 'processors' and memory would now require multiple wide data transfer channels.
+Direct access between each 'processor' and memory would now require multiple data transfer channels.

-From a physical space perspective, a far more efficient solution is to have a central area where data-to-be-processed is temporarily stored, and for the processing regions to access data in that temporary storage, rather than directly access full memory.
+From a physical space perspective, a far more efficient solution is to have a central area where data-to-be-processed is temporarily stored, and for all processing regions to access data in that temporary storage.
 Essentially, it is necessary to bring the data to the processor because the processor is large and unmovable.

 ## High-level thought as a state machine
 tbd. diagram.

 As we are discovering through the development of artificial neural networks, a simple non-cyclic network of neurons can be very effective for pattern matching and prediction.
 However it isn't suitable for high-level thought because of a number of limitations:
-* it's only capable of producing results from a single pass of the network
+* it's only capable of producing results from a single pass of the network (Convolutional Neural Networks), or a single pass of the data stream (Recurrent Neural Networks)
 * it's hard to combine results from multiple arbitrarily selected processing regions
-* it's inflexible across short time scales
+* it can learn and is flexible in the long term, but static and inflexible in the short term

 High-level thought involves multiple steps and intermediate states.
-Working memory serves to hold those intermediate state.
+Working memory serves to hold those intermediate states.
 Multiple steps are supported through operating in cycles, with each cycle taking the current state of working memory, applying one step of computation, and storing the result back into working memory.
 In other words, a 'state machine'.

-It's possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop, which further formed the basis of the high-level thinking that we enjoy today.
+It's possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop, which further formed the basis of the high intelligence that we enjoy today.

 ## Control mechanism as basis for awareness of thoughts
 If you were to build a state machine yourself, you would not want to do it with neural networks.
-State machines operate on the principle of a loop that repeats itself over and over but with different state and with different operations.
+State machines operate on the principle of a loop that repeats itself over and over, with the same logic rules but different state.
 They require stability and predictability.
 Neural networks are noisy, chaotic, and take a long time to train.
 A state machine using neural networks for processing is highly unstable and tends to get stuck in infinite loops.
+I encountered this myself in my first attempt to model the state machine of consciousness using simple logic rules.
+And I wasn't even subject to the unpredictable nature of neural networks.

 A common engineering solution to stability problems is the addition of a control mechanism.
 A common control mechanism uses a feedback measurement of the output of the system that it compares against some ideal signal, and uses that to adjust the system's behaviour.